 Preset modes for DCI-P3, BT.709, and BT.2020 ensure you can work in the appropriate colour spaces and gamma values.
 In addition, preset modes for PQ (DCI and BT.2100) and HLG (BT.2100) are available for viewing HDR content.
 With the built-in calibration sensor, you can conveniently adjust or maintain the brightness setting for each preset.

 Safe Area Marker

-Adjusted at the Factory for Smooth Color Gradations
+Adjusted at the Factory for Smooth Colour Gradations

-The color and brightness of an LCD monitor can shift due to changes in ambient temperature and the temperature of the monitor itself.
+The colour and brightness of an LCD monitor can shift due to changes in ambient temperature and the temperature of the monitor itself.
 ColorEdge monitors are equipped with a temperature sensor for accurately measuring the temperature inside the monitor, as well as estimating the temperature of the surrounding environment.
-With this temperature sensing and estimation technology, the monitor adjusts in real-time so gradations, color, brightness, and other characteristics continue to be displayed accurately.
-Furthermore, EIZO uses AI (artificial intelligence)* in the estimation algorithm of the CG279X so it can distinguish between various temperature changing patterns to calculate even more accurate correction.
+With this temperature sensing and estimation technology, the monitor adjusts in real-time so gradations, colour, brightness, and other characteristics continue to be displayed accurately.
+Furthermore, EIZO uses AI in the estimation algorithm of the CG279X so it can distinguish between various temperature changing patterns to calculate even more accurate correction.